prokopsimek/awesome-developer-experience/readme.md

 ### SaaS

-- [DX Scanner](https://dxscanner.io) - Measure, analyze, increase and validate your team’s effectiveness with all detailed data in one place.
+- [DX Scanner Dashboard](https://dxscanner.io) - Measure, analyze, increase and validate your team’s effectiveness with all detailed data in one place.
 Discover data that help you facilitate decision making.

 ## Documentation